Up to 30% off Helix mattresses

 We also use edge support as a durability indicator, as mattresses with strong perimeters are less prone to sagging.

-“A durable mattress has a strong support core and robust edge support,” Dr. Dasgupta said.
+“A durable mattress has a strong support core and robust edge support,” says sleep science expert Dr. Raj Dasgupta.
 “These mattresses withstand wear and resist sagging over time.”

-To test edge support, we used three methods:
+To test edge support, we use three methods:

 • Tape Measure Test: We placed weights (99 lbs, 154 lbs, and 198 lbs) on the mattress edge to simulate different body types, then measured the sinkage.
 For reference, 3.7 inches of sinkage is the average across all mattresses we’ve tested.